 - You viewed the DCS requirements.
 See Data Collection Scheduler requirements.

-- You have an available Splunk Enterprise instance running CentOS 6 or 7.
-For more information, see Install on Linux in the Splunk Enterprise Installation Manual.
+- You have an available Splunk Enterprise instance running CentOS 7 or RHEL 9.
+For more information, see Install on Linux in the Splunk Enterprise Installation Manual manual.

 Follow these steps to deploy a DCS.

 Download the Splunk Add-on for VMware Metrics package from Splunkbase and add the following packages to $SPLUNK_HOME/etc/apps:

 |Splunk_TA_vmware_inframon||Runs a Python-based API data collection engine and performs search-time tagging of VMware data.
 It is also used in configuration of the add-on.|